 What are the Indications for Hysterectomy?

-By Ken Sinervo, MD, MSc, FRCSC, ACGE (c) 2014
+By Ken Sinervo, MD, MSc, FRCSC, ACGE, Medical Director

 For most of our patients, we can achieve this goal through the use of Laparoscopic Excision of endometriosis (LAPEX) and other procedures, which may include excision of endometriomas, lysis of adhesions (removal of scar tissue), appendectomy, etc., when appropriate.
+It should also be noted that removal of the uterus is not a definitive cure for endometriosis.
 However, there are occasions when a hysterectomy may also be in the patient’s best interest.
 I will briefly go over those situations.

 When a patient has pelvic pain, there are situations in which the patient’s endometriosis is so severe that to be able to completely excise all the endometriosis and scarring that is present, a hysterectomy may be indicated.
 Fortunately, in our hands the risk of a hysterectomy due to a patient’s severe endometriosis is relatively uncommon – only 3‐5% of our endometriosis patients receive a hysterectomy due to severe endo.